 - Good news #3: You don’t need anywhere near 8% annual growth in salary to earn millions more than you would if you did nothing to grow your career.

 We’ll discuss these issues (and more) a lot over the life of this blog.

 That said, there are smaller ways you can pick up some extra money.
 Credit card rewards can be worth hundreds if not thousands per year.
 In upcoming posts I’ll share my strategies for making the most of this opportunity.
-I’ve probably earned $20,000 or more in credit cards rewards during my adult life.
-That’s a new car!!!
+I’ve earned almost $15,000 in credit cards rewards during my adult life.
+That’s a nice used car!!!

 The Basics of “E”

 For now, as we consider the “E” in “ESI”, the vast majority of you should be thinking of your career and how you can manage it so you make millions more over your lifetime.
 Once you do that you’ve taken the first big step towards spending less than you earn.